ehogberg/noaa/ROADMAP.md

 ### 3.5: Weaponize What We Have So Far
+- Connect to Clarity for realz.
 - Align the lead db schema with reality.
 - Handle db exceptions gracefully
 - Write some basic sanity tests that involve setting up/tearing down info.
+- Get the actual text used for the templates
+- Include originating bank as a qualifier for template choice
+- Identify what we actually need from Clarity and pluck it from the report as part of attach-clarity-report in generation.

 ### 4: Build a NOAA test environment